WRIT-FM: Christmas music

 On November 17, 2005, WRIT began airing all-Christmas music programming, which lasted until after the holiday.
 This put WRIT in competition with Milwaukee's other seasonal Christmas music station, WMYX-FM, a station that had aired the format annually since 2003.
 For all subsequent holiday seasons, WRIT has played Christmas music, with the date of the launch each year varying between Halloween and Thanksgiving.
 In 2008, the station began airing Christmas music at 3:00 p.m. on Halloween, which remains the earliest date it has launched the format.
 WMYX went all-Christmas several minutes later.

 Over the next several years, WRIT and WMYX engaged in a battle for Christmas music supremacy in Milwaukee.
 In 2009, WMYX won the Christmas music race by switching to the format at 7:00 p.m. on November 13.
 WRIT started playing Christmas music about 20 minutes later.
 In 2010, both stations waited until later in the year to flip formats.
-WRIT switched first, airing all-Christmas music on November 18 at 5:15 p.m.
-WMYX waited to air the all-Christmas format until November 22 at 12:00 a.m.
+WRIT switched first, airing all-Christmas music on November 18 at 5:15 pm.
+WMYX waited to air the all-Christmas format until November 22 at 12:00 am.
 In 2011, the race started earlier.
-WMYX began playing Christmas music at 5:00 p.m. on November 10, followed by WRIT at 5:55 p.m.
+WMYX began playing Christmas music at 5:00 p.m. on November 10, followed by WRIT at 5:55 pm.
 WRIT became the first Milwaukee station to play Christmas music in 2012, launching into the format at 7:00 a.m. on November 21, the day before Thanksgiving.
 The same year, WMYX declined to air the Christmas music format for the first time since 2002, making WRIT Milwaukee's only FM radio station to play exclusively Christmas music during the holiday season.
 In 2016, WLDB (which traditionally begins their Christmas format post-Thanksgiving) began playing Christmas music on November 17; WRIT followed shortly thereafter.
 Since that point, WLDB has maintained its yearly position to be the first to switch, doing so on November 8, 2017, with WRIT waiting until hours before the Milwaukee civic Christmas tree lighting on November 17.
 2018 saw WLDB convert on November 13, with WRIT again following on the 15th, hours before the lighting ceremony.

+In 2025, WRIT ended its annual switch to Christmas music for much of November and December.
+Christmas music programming was shifted to sister station 97.3 WRNW after it flipped to adult contemporary music, ending its previous sports format.

 WRIT-FM HD2

 On April 25, 2006, Clear Channel announced that WRIT-FM's HD2 subchannel would carry the Classic Dance channel from their Format Lab, focusing on classic dance and disco hits from the 1970s and 1980s.

-The format was switched to 50s-60s Oldies in May 2009, branded as The Mighty 92 and featuring heritage jingles from WOKY in the 1960s and ’70s, along with imaging from WOKY's oldies format, which ran from January 2007-September 2008, and until Scott Shannon's departure from the company, was an affiliate of his The True Oldies Channel.
-WRIT-FM HD2 most recently aired iHeartMedia's similar "Real Oldies" format.
+The format was switched to 1950s and 1960s oldies in May 2009, branded as The Mighty 92 and featuring heritage jingles from WOKY in the 1960s and 1970s, along with imaging from WOKY's oldies format, which ran from January 2007 to September 2008.
+WRIT-FM HD2 most recently aired iHeartMedia's "Real Oldies" format.
 The HD2 subchannel has since been turned off.